waldleben/DDL25Spring/lab/tutorial_1b/README.md

 *image courtesy of [DTFM](https://arxiv.org/abs/2206.01288)*

-As homework you can attempt to create such a training with everything we learnt so far by creating 2 pipelines each of 3 stages running sequentiall 3 micro-batches.
+As homework you can attempt to create such a training with everything we learnt so far.